Blood Mountain: Hiking and recreation

 This peak has scenic views from the large rock formations that top the mountain.
-There is a hiker's shelter at the top of the mountain maintained by the Georgia Appalachian Trail Club, and at the bottom of the eastern side of the mountain is a hostel and store (at Neels Gap, where the Appalachian Trail intersects U.S. Highway 19/129) at the Walasi-Yi Interpretive Center.
+There is a hiker's shelter at the top of the mountain maintained by the Georgia Appalachian Trail Club, and at the bottom of the eastern side of the mountain is a hostel and store (at Neel Gap, where the Appalachian Trail intersects U.S. Highway 19/129) at the Walasi-Yi Interpretive Center.
 The summit shelter is a two-room stone cabin which was built by the Civilian Conservation Corps in 1934 and was listed on the National Register of Historic Places in January 2013.
 The Walasi-Yi Center started out as log cabin constructed in the early 20th century by a logging company.
 It was renovated and expanded by the Civilian Conservation Corps in 1933-38 into a larger stone building.
 The Center now houses a store; its breezeway is the only place the Appalachian Trail passes through a man-made structure.

 There is a short (2 mile) but steep (1,800 foot elevation gain) approach trail to the top of the mountain from a parking area to the immediate north of the Walasi-Yi Center.
 This hike includes views as walkers approach the summit, and the final 1.5 mi, past the Flatrock Gap intersection with the Byron Reece Trail, has a number of switchbacks.
 It is perhaps the most hiked segment of the Appalachian Trail in Georgia.
 Another approach is from the other side at Lake Winfield Scott via the Slaughter Creek Trail.
 This approach, which is easier to hike, has campsites and a number of sources of treatable water.

 Adjacent to the mountain are several boulder fields and stands of northern hardwoods and large buckeyes.
 Portions of the area were previously logged and now sport fast-growing tulip poplar.

 Near Blood Mountain are DeSoto Falls Scenic Recreation Area and campground, Vogel State Park and Sosebee Cove Scenic Area.
 All are accessible from Blood Mountain by trail and road.